-I teach in the Department of Germanic Studies at Indiana University.
-I also direct the Center for Theoretical Inquiry in the Humanities, which I helped found.
-I am an adjunct of Comparative Literature and Cognitive Science.
+I teach in the Department of Germanic Studies at Indiana University, direct the Center for Theoretical Inquiry in the Humanities, which I helped found, and I am an adjunct of Comparative Literature and Cognitive Science.

-My intellectual interests and the courses I teach focus on aesthetic theory, literature and philosophy, and literature and science, usually around texts from the German and European tradition beginning in the eighteenth century.
+My intellectual interests and the courses I teach focus on aesthetic theory, literature and philosophy, and ways of communicating flagrant encounters with art, usually around texts from the German and European tradition beginning in the eighteenth century.

 Some recent and upcoming work: